runeunhjem/qwik-case-study/qwik-case-study.md

 Qwik addresses these issues by introducing a new approach to web development, focusing on performance optimization.
 It achieves this by using the following <b>core concepts</b>:

-- **Resumability <a href="https://qwik.dev/docs/concepts/resumable/" title="Read more about resumability here"> [?]</a>:** Qwik's resumable architecture allows the application to resume interactivity quickly, even after a page refresh or a network interruption.
+- **Resumability <a href="https://qwik.dev/docs/concepts/resumable/" title="Read more about resumability here" target="_blank"> [?]</a>:** Qwik's resumable architecture allows the application to resume interactivity quickly, even after a page refresh or a network interruption.
 - **Fine-Grained Lazy Loading:** Qwik only loads the necessary code chunks during user interactions, reducing the amount of code shipped to the client.
 - **Server-Side Rendering (SSR):** Qwik enhances initial load performance and SEO by rendering the initial HTML on the server.
 - **State Management:** Qwik efficiently manages, serializes, and transfers state, reducing the amount of data transferred between the client and server.